KWARC/GLIF/README.md

     conda install -c conda-forge nodejs
     jupyter labextension install @jupyter-widgets/jupyterlab-manager

-Select the `glf_kernel` as kernel in your notebook.
+Select `GLIF` as kernel in your notebook.
 The kernel supports all of the GF shell commands.
 Output files produced by these commands will be placed into the current directory.